ingadhoc/sale/sale_stock_ux/README.rst

 #.
 Add new field on order lines "qty_returned" and also implement refunds for products with invoicing type "ordered"
 #.
 Add filter for sale orders with returns
 #.
 Integrate delivery status with returns logic
 #.
-Add moves on sale order line form view (only for technical features)
+Propagate observations and notes from SO to pickings and invoices
 #.
-Add observations on pickings
+Add moves on sale order line form view (only for technical features)
 #.
 Add an option in warehouse to disable stock warning

 IMPORTANT: